ToprakKamburoglu/Restaurant-Reservation-System/README.md

 # Restaurant-Reservation-System_React-Vite.js_Java-SpringBoot_MySQL

-This is a restaurant reservation system project built with Java Spring Boot for the backend and React with Vite.js for the frontend, using MySQL as the database.
-The system follows a layered architecture and supports multiple user roles, including Admin, Manager, Restaurant Owner, Customer, and a special Quota Manager who can increase reservation limits.
-Each user has access to a personalized dashboard interface built with React, offering a smooth and interactive experience.
-The backend handles all CRUD operations through RESTful APIs, while the MySQL database is designed with complex relational structures to support high volumes of data interaction.
-This full-stack system showcases seamless integration between a modern frontend and a robust backend, making it suitable for real-world restaurant reservation management needs.
+This is a restaurant reservation system project built using Java Spring Boot for the backend and React with Vite.js for the frontend.
+The system uses MySQL as the database and follows a multi-layered architecture to ensure modularity and maintainability.

+The project supports multiple user roles, including:

+Admin

+Manager

+Restaurant Owner

+Customer

+Quota Manager (a special user role that can increase reservation quotas)

+Each user has access to their own dedicated dashboard panel, designed with React to provide a smooth and interactive GUI experience.
+CRUD operations for all users are seamlessly handled through the Spring Boot backend, which exposes well-structured RESTful APIs.

+The MySQL database has been designed to support complex relationships and high levels of data interaction, ensuring the system performs reliably even with extensive user activity.

+This full-stack project demonstrates the integration of a modern frontend with a robust backend and is suitable for real-world restaurant reservation management scenarios.
 # React + Vite Project Setup

 This project uses Vite for fast and efficient React development.